danielnguyen-ds/Deploying-YOLOV3-Model-with-fastAPI-Docker/README.md

 # Deploying Yolov3 model with fastAPI

 ## Overview
-This is a simple process of deploying [Yolov3](https://pjreddie.com/darknet/yolo/), a computer vision model already pre-trained in [cvlib](https://www.cvlib.net/) library to detect common objects in pictures, on a web server by using [fastAPI](https://fastapi.tiangolo.com/).
-Then, we will interact with the server via two methods:
+This project is about deploying [Yolov3](https://pjreddie.com/darknet/yolo/), which is a computer vision model already pre-trained in [cvlib](https://www.cvlib.net/) library to detect common objects in pictures, on a web server by using [fastAPI](https://fastapi.tiangolo.com/).
-- fastAPI's built-in client: `server.ipynb` notebook
+To achive the goal, we need to run two following Jupyter notebooks respecitvely:
+- `server.ipynb` notebook: obtains/deploys the model on the server and also builds the fastAPI's built-in client for the server-client interaction.
-- regular code (not some UI): `client.ipynb` notebook
+- `client.ipynb` notebook: builds the regular code (not some UI) for the server-client interaction.

 ![Token in terminal](./assets/car2.jpg) ![Token in terminal](./assets/apples.jpg)